George Kwame Aboagye: Early life and education

 Aboagye was born on 24 August 1968 at Akim Manso in the Eastern region of Ghana.
-He earned his diploma at Zenith University college and his LLB at Lancaster University, Ghana campus.
+In 1987, he obtained a certificate in mechanical engineering, he also earned his diploma at Zenith University college and his LLB at Lancaster University, Ghana campus.

 Career

 He was the chief executive officer at Geospence Ghana Limited from 2008 to 2016.

 Personal life

 Aboagye identifies as a Christian and an elder at the Church of Pentecost.
 He is married with four children.

 Politics

 Aboagye won the seat of Asene-Akroso-Manso constituency on the ticket of the New Patriotic Party by obtaining 21,148 votes out of 31,078 valid votes cast, which is equal to 68.44%.
 He was then nominated to join the land and forestry committee and members holding offices of profits committee.